 But like I said, this book is dense with information, and it’s not only information about Rosenhan’s study and Cahalan’s complete investigation into every aspect of it.

 The Esalen Institute, JFK’s family history and his dedication to ending barbaric psychiatric practices like lobotomies; issues of replicability in research and using prisons as defacto psych wards for criminals who should really by in genuine psych wards – these are all topics that we meander onto at some point.
-It’s all worth the brainpower to read, I feel like I learned a lot even if I can’t say it totally stuck.
-But the reading experience as a whole can feel like a slog to get through with so much constant information to wade through.
+It’s all worth the brainpower to read.
+I feel like I learned a lot even if I can’t say it totally stuck enough for me to recite it.
+But the reading experience as a whole can feel like a slog to get through with so much constant information being piled on.

 For centuries, doctors have struggled to define mental illness-how do you diagnose it, how do you treat it, how do you even know what it is?
 In search of an answer, in the 1970s a Stanford psychologist named David Rosenhan and seven other people — sane, normal, well-adjusted members of society — went undercover into asylums around America to test the legitimacy of psychiatry’s labels.
 Forced to remain inside until they’d “proven” themselves sane, all eight emerged with alarming diagnoses and even more troubling stories of their treatment.
 Rosenhan’s watershed study broke open the field of psychiatry, closing down institutions and changing mental health diagnosis forever.